planetary/support-files/deploy/README.md

-## Stage scripts
+## Deploy scripts

 This folder hosts shell commands that either deploy projects either to production servers or to clients' repositories.